osefatul/fullstack-nextjs-restaurantUI/frontend/README.md

 Lets create below functions in order:

     1- handleChange: This will handle the change of pizza price if the input it associated with is checked.
+    2- handleSize: This will calculate the prize action of the different sizes of the pizza.